kubermatic/docs/content/kubermatic/main/tutorials-howtos/cluster-rbac/_index.en.md

-# Manage User's permissions
+# Manage User Permissions
-You can grant permission to a group by clicking on `add Bindings`.
+You can grant permissions to a group by clicking on `add Bindings`.
 ![Grant permission to a user](/img/kubermatic/main/ui/rbac_user_binding.png?classes=shadow,border "Grant permission to a user")

 {{% notice info %}}
-The cluster owner is automatically connected to the `admin` cluster role.
+The cluster owner is automatically connected to the `cluster-admin` cluster role.
 {{% /notice %}}

-# Manage Group's permissions
+## Manage Group Permissions
 Group are named collection of users.
 You can grant permission to a group by clicking on `add Bindings`.
 ![Grant permission to a group](/img/kubermatic/main/ui/rbac_group_binding.png?classes=shadow,border "Grant permission to a Group")

-In this example, we grant the permission `view` on the cluster to the `oidc` group `security-audit`
+In this example, we grant the role `view` on the cluster to the OIDC group `security-audit`

 {{% notice warning %}}
-If you want to bind an `oidc` group, you must prefix the group's name with `oidc:`
+If you want to bind an OIDC group, you must prefix the group's name with `oidc:`
 The kubernetes API Server automatically adds this prefix to prevent conflicts with other authentication strategies
 {{% /notice %}}

-# Manage Service Account's permissions
+## Manage Service Account Permissions
 Service accounts are designed to authenticate processes like Continuous integration (a.k.a CI).
 In this example, we will:
 * create a Service account
 * grant permission to 2 namespaces
 * download the associated kubeconfig that can be used to deploy workload into these namespaces.

-## Create a Service Account
+### Create a Service Account
 Service accounts are namespaced objects.
 So you must choose in which namespace you will create it.
 The namespace where the service account live is not related to the granted permissions.
 To create a service account, click on `Add Service Account`